-Why The Nicki Minaj & Remy Ma Beef Is A Good Thing For Women In Hip Hop
+The Nicki Minaj & Remy Ma Beef Is Good For Women

 During the last 48 hours, the internet has been in a frenzy over Nicki Minaj and Remy Ma’s rap beef.
 Minaj allegedly took shots at the Bronx-born artist on her new track with Gucci Mane, “Make Love,” and Jason Derulo’s “Swalla”.
 Remy Ma responded by hopping on Nas’ classic Jay Z diss track, “Ether” and maligned the Young Money rapper for seven minutes, titling the track “ShETHER."
 Nicki Minaj and Remy Ma are not the first women in hip-hop to beef or battle, nor will they be the last.
 Battling has been a part of hip-hop culture since its inception, and women have always participated.
 We shouldn't discourage women rappers from battling in the name of some false feminism — in fact, we should relish them participating in this rich hip hop tradition.